iveteamorim/ai-ops-inbox/README.md

 They lose it because nobody acts in time.

 - replies arrive too late
 - high-value conversations are hidden in the noise
 - ownership is unclear
 - follow-ups never happen

 The result is simple:

--> **money is lost silently inside the inbox**
+→ money is lost silently inside the inbox

 ---